When children are diagnosed with disability, autism or other additional needs: your feelings

 Enjoying time with your child

 - Celebrate successes and milestones – yours and your child’s – and focus on positives and progress.
-Your child might be developing differently from other children but will be reaching her own goals and milestones along the way.
-There’ll be lots of reasons to feel positive.
+Your child might be developing differently from other children but will be reaching their own goals and milestones along the way.
+There’ll be many reasons to feel positive.

-- Take time to just enjoy life with your child, without focusing on his additional needs.
+- Take time to just enjoy life with your child, without focusing on the things your child needs support for.
 With time you’ll get better at doing this.

-- Collect information about your child’s diagnosis from reliable sources like government, hospital and university websites.
-Not everything you find on the internet is based on reliable scientific research.
+- Collect information about your child’s diagnosis from reliable sources like government, disability association, hospital and university websites.
+Remember that not everything you find on the internet is based on reliable scientific research.

 - Seek professional support and information.
 Your local GP and community-based early childhood intervention services are good places to start.